Specialising in complex and difficult to diagnose cases, where “it could be anything”.

 One of the biggest difficulties of veterinary medicine is that our pets are unable to speak and tell us what is bothering them.
 Sometimes the answer is found on tests that your local vet can perform.
 Other times, the answer is not so obvious, even with many tests.

-The internal medicine service at SASH specialises in diagnosing what disease is ailing your pet, especially those that are challenging to figure out.
+The internal medicine service at SASH specialises in diagnosing and managing cases that are complex and challenging to figure out.
 Our common patients include those who are sick, but “all the tests came back normal”, or those who have multiple different diseases, but unsure which is actually causing the problem.

 About the Internal Medicine service